 Custom Properties

-Sometimes the built-in properties are not enough to meet all your incident categorization requirements.
-For a fully bespoked experience, teams can set up custom properies to further enhance their incident characterization.
+When the built-in properties are not enough to meet all your incident categorization requirements, teams can set up custom properties to further enhance their incident characterization.

 Please see the Custom Fields page to learn more about creating custom incident properties.